Kelly Knox: Modelling

 She has modelled in catwalk shows such as London Fashion Week and in September 2016, she walked on Carrie Hammer's runway as part of New York Fashion Week., and walked in the 'Trends for 2013 Fashion Show' for Procter & Gamble Beauty 'Vision House' in Beijing.
 She has featured in advertising campaigns for VO5 and Samsung.
 Knox continued to break fashion barriers in 'Tenk Nytt' or 'Think New' advertising campaign for Oslo City.

 In April 2013, it was announced that Knox would feature in the latest campaign for high-street store Debenhams, the first high street chain to use disabled models in its campaigns.
 Knox's photo was featured in British Vogue magazine in April 2013.
 The imagery supposedly "celebrates diversity in the retail sector".

 Magazines include: Marie Claire UK (2008), a cover for Diva (2010) and Marie Claire China (2013).
 Knox was interviewed for Australian disability magazine Link, for their October 2014 issue.
 Knox featured in Fabulous Magazine, Feb 2016.
-She has appeared twice on the cover of Grazia magazine (2020 and 2018).
+She has appeared twice on the cover of Grazia magazine, in 2020 and in 2018.

 She has worked in the UK, United States, Germany, China, Norway and Pakistan.

 Knox shot for exclusive Parisian Fashion brand Yperlab in October 2014.

 In 2018, Knox fronted a modelling campaign for Primark.
 In 2021, she fronted Asda's new maternity campaign.